Timmtet/Timmtet_Portfolio/README.md

 4. Requirements

 All of the requirements are given in requirements.txt.
-To install Run: pip install -r requirements.txt
+To install Run: pip install -r requirements.txt.

 5. Results